-NG TIAK SOON LEAD INDEPENDENT DIRECTOR
+NG TIAK SOON

+LEAD INDEPENDENT DIRECTOR

-Mr Ng Tiak Soon was appointed as the Company's Lead Independent Director on 9 June 2011.
-He is a Chairman of the Audit Committee and Nominating Committee and is a member of the Remuneration Committee of the Company.
+MR NG TIAK SOON was appointed as the Company's Lead Independent Director on 9 June 2011.
+He is the Chairman of the Audit Committee and Nominating Committee and is a member of the Remuneration Committee of the Company.

-He retired in June 2005 as a senior partner of Ernst & Young LLP, Singapore, an accounting firm that he had joined since 1986, and later, he remained with Ernst & Young LLP, Singapore as a senior advisor until June 2008.
+Mr Ng retired in June 2005 as a senior partner of Ernst & Young LLP, Singapore, an accounting firm that he had joined since 1986, and later, remained with Ernst & Young LLP, Singapore as a senior advisor until June 2008.

-During his employment with Ernst & Young LLP, Singapore, he held various positions which include head of banking, head of an audit group, partner-in-charge of audit quality review and chief financial officer.
-He is currently a non-practicing member of the Institute of Singapore Chartered Accountants, a member of the Association of Chartered Certified Accountants, United Kingdom as well as a member of the Singapore Institute of Directors.
-Currently, he serves as an independent director on the board of Eurosports Global Limited.
+During Mr Ng's employment with Ernst & Young, Singapore, he held various positions which included head of banking, head of an audit group, partner-incharge of audit quality review and chief financial officer.
+He is currently a non-practicing member of the Institute of Singapore Chartered Accountants, a member of the

+Association of Chartered Certified Accountants, United Kingdom as well as a member of the Singapore Institute of Directors.
+Mr Ng also serves as an Independent Director on the board of Eurosports Global Limited and MDR Limited, listed on the Catalist and the Mainboard of the SGX-ST respectively.